infinum/dotnet-handbook/Project organization/Project structure.md

-A good project structure makes finding their way around the code easier for developers, especially for the ones which are new to the project.
-This can be directly translated into quick onboarding times and effortless additions of new features or replacement/fixes of existing ones.
+A good project structure makes finding their way around the code easier for developers, especially for the ones who are new to the project.
+This can be directly translated into quick onboarding times and effortless additions of new features or replacements/fixes of existing ones.

 The implementation should be separated from the contract.
 For example, we can have multiple data sources but the services using them should only be aware of the contract and not the implementation.
 In case we have multiple data sources, each source should be implemented in a separate project

 All the projects inside a solution are separated into two folders (both solution folder and in the file structure), Src and Test.
-The former contains all the source code which is run in production environment, while the latter contains test projects for each Src project.
+The former contains all the source code for our app, while the latter contains test projects for each Src project.

 This is an example of a project structure that is mostly used for standard .NET Core WebAPIs: